Wilhelmine Halberstadt

 Wilhelmine Halberstadt (24 January 1776 – 11 March 1841) was a German educator and author.

 Biography

 Elisabeth Friederike Wilhelmine Halberstadt was born in Corbach, a small town in the uplands west of Kassel.
-Carl Franz Halberstadt, her father, was a lawyer employed as a secretary by the Count Reuß.
-He thought himself a rich man.
-Before he married, he had traveled extensively in Europe and later crossed the Atlantic, acquiring land in America.
-Becoming homesick, he had returned home, however, and spotted the beautiful young childless widow Maria Christiane Speirmann (born Schmidt) at church.
-They subsequently married.
-Maria also came from a wealthy family.
-However, it subsequently turned out that Maria's father's guardian, having "delayed" providing proper financial accounts for some years, had been embezzling and spending the family monies.
-He was imprisoned but the family fortune was not recovered.
-Finding that they were not, after all, a wealthy family, Carl Franz Halberstadt travelled back to America to sell his possessions there.
-On the way he was involved in a shipwreck after which he was never seen again.
-Attempts to obtain details of his presumed death came to nothing.
-Maria Halberstadt was left to bring up the children alone.
-She had received an excellent education, but now, despite her aristocratic background and habits, she found herself obliged to live in a state of poverty for which life had not prepared her.
+Carl Franz Halberstadt, her father, was a lawyer employed as a secretary by the Count Reuss.
+He had previously traveled extensively in Europe and later crossed the Atlantic, acquiring land in America.
+Upon his return, he married the childless widow Maria Christiane Speirmann (born Schmidt).
+After Maria's father was imprisoned for embezzlement of the family fortune, Carl Franz Halberstadt travelled back to America to sell his possessions there.
+During his journey, he was involved in a shipwreck after which he was never seen again.